performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Alternate Performance Metric Name Spaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PMNSPMNSThe Performance Metrics Name Space (PMNS) defines a mapping from
+The Performance Metrics Name Space (PMNS) defines a mapping from
 a collection of human-readable names for performance metrics (convenient
 to the user) into corresponding internal identifiers (convenient for the
 underlying implementation).